The Program

 Jordan Lodato Hunt, LCSW

-Fertility Preservation Coordinator since 2019
+Fertility Preservation Coordinator since 2019 and Interim Program Director

 Jordan Lodato Hunt (she/her) oversees the fertility preservation program.
 She meets with every newly diagnosed AYA patient to discuss how cancer treatment might impact their fertility, as well as the options available to preserve fertility, if desired.
 Jordan is available to provide supportive counseling throughout the fertility preservation process – before, during, or after cancer treatment.
 Jordan is the only person at UNC who exclusively focuses on supporting patients living with conditions that may impact fertility, and her position is the result of a collaboration between the Lineberger Cancer Center and the Ob/Gyn Department.